Voltage Regulator Chip

-CPES is finding ways to save real estate on a computer's motherboard that could be used for other critical functions.
+CPES at Virginia Tech is finding ways to save real estate on a computer's motherboard that could be used for other critical functions.
 Every computer processor today contains a voltage regulator that automatically maintains a constant level of electricity entering the device.
 These regulators contain bulky components and take up about 30% of a computer's motherboard.
-CPES is developing a voltage regulator that uses semiconductors made of gallium nitride on silicon (GaN-on-Si) and high-frequency soft magnetic material.
+CPES at Virginia Tech is developing a voltage regulator that uses semiconductors made of gallium nitride on silicon (GaN-on-Si) and high-frequency soft magnetic material.
 These materials are integrated on a small, 3D chip that can handle the same amount of power as traditional voltage regulators at 1/10 the size and with improved efficiency.
 The small size also frees up to 90% of the motherboard space occupied by current voltage regulators.

 This project could help ensure the U.S. continues leading the world in the development of advanced computer, telecommunication, and mobile equipment.

 This project would reduce the size of electronic devices, which in turn reduces electronic waste.

 This project could reduce computer prices for consumers, reestablish the U.S. power management integrated circuit industry as a technological leader, and stimulate further growth of other domestic information technology industries.